-Rosemary Quinlan - Chair of the Board, Independent Non-Executive Director, (Irish): Ms Quinlan is a Chartered Director and a Certified Bank Director and has recently completed a Sustainability Leadership Programme with the University of Cambridge.
-She has been an Independent Board Director since 2013, an Executive Board Director since 2006 and has over 32 years experience working with global financial services companies.
-She was appointed Chair of Blackrock Asset Management Ireland Ltd. in June 2022.
-She currently Chairs the Board Risk Committee at AXA Insurance DAC (CBI) and Ulster Bank Ireland DAC (SSM/CBI) and is a member of the Board Audit, Nomination, Renumeration Committees at both companies.
-Ms Quinlan is also a Board member of Dodge & Cox Funds Worldwide plc where she has held the role of Organisational Effectiveness Director.
-Mostly recently (2022) Ms Quinlan was the Chair of JPMorgan Ineland PLC (CBI).
-Previously, she was a Board member and Committee Chair with RSA Insurance Ireland DAC, Prudential International Assurance PLC, Ulster Bank Ltd and HSBC Securities Services Ireland DAC.
-In her Executive career, Ms Quinlan held roles with HSBC Bank plc, ABM AMRO, Citi and NatWest in London, New York, Amsterdam, Chicago and in Dublin when she relocated to Ireland in 2006.
+Rosemary Quinlan - Chair of the Board, Independent Non-Executive Director, (Irish): Ms Quinlan is a Chartered Director and a Certified Bank Director and has been an Independent Board Director since 2013 and an Executive Board Director since 2006.
+Ms Quinlan has over 34 years' experience working with global financial services companies.
+She was appointed Chair of the Board of BlackRock Asset Management Ltd. Ireland in June 2022.
+Ms Quinlan also currently Chairs the Board Risk Committee of AXA Ireland DAC (CBI) and sits on the Board of Dodge & Cox Funds Worldwide plc (CBI), where she has held the role of Organisational Effectiveness Director.
+Most recently (2023) Ms Quinlan was the Chair of the Board Risk Committee of Ulster Bank Ireland DAC (SSM/CBI) and was Chair of the Board of JP Morgan Money Markets Ltd. (FCA) and JP Morgan Ireland PLC (2022) (CBI).
+Previously she was a Board member and Committee Chair with RSA Insurance Ireland DAC, Prudential International Assurance PLC, Ulster Bank Ltd and HSBC Securities Services Ireland DAC.
+For each of her Board roles Ms Quinlan held both Chair and member roles for Board Risk, Audit, Renumeration and Nomination Committees.
+In her Executive Career, Ms Quinlan held Executive roles with HSBC Bank plc, ABN AMRO BV, Citi and NatWest in London, New York, Amsterdam, Chicago and in Dublin (when she relocated to Ireland in 2006).
+Rosemary has completed a Sustainability Leadership Programme with the University of Cambridge, a Masterclass in Bank Governance and ESG Integration and more recently the Certified Investment Fund Director programme.
+She is current undertaking a course with MIT Sloane School of Management on Artificial Intelligence and the Implications for Business Strategy.
+Ms Quinlan holds a Batchelor of Commerce from University College Cork.